 Source: New Chapter

 It answers a reader’s question, solves the problem, shares some facts that are new to a reader, and provides some expertise.
-Think of your content format, its visual component, and consider its readability.
+Think of your content format and its visual component, and consider its readability.

-The most popular text formats at eCommerce websites are guides, reviews, advice from experts, and how-to articles.
-Choose topics and formats, depending on your audience interests and needs.
+The most popular text formats on eCommerce websites are guides, reviews, advice from experts, and how-to articles.
+Choose topics and formats depending on your audience’s interests and needs.

 In a Word…